 These last several months, I have often explained our organization’s purpose as, in part, to capture some of the essence of “the old Penn State.”
 When I describe this to people, I am always thinking of Paul Mazza; I will often state as much.
 He carried himself a certain way, thought and spoke in a distinctive fashion, that belied the manner of an entire generation (PSU alumni and not) who formed this community into what we know and love today, one whose time in the waking world is nearing an end.
 In part, it was my interactions with Paul Mazza, and my recognition of the need to preserve and share that special spirit he possessed, that inspired my eagerness to help create Nittany Valley Press and share the stories of our happy valley.

 In the wake of Paul’s passing, it would be easy to say that our Valley shall not see his like again.
 But I don’t want to believe that, and, I have to think, neither would Paul.
 Just as it charmed others before him—the Athertons and Paternos—who came to this place and stayed here, claiming it as their own and making it better, the Nittany Valley’s allure will draw potential inheritors of Paul’s legacy of service and influence.
 What we can and must do now in memorializing him is ensure that the example he gave us in life endures to inspire them.

-The thoughts, prayers and sincere well wishes of the entire NVS board of directors are with Maralyn and the entire Mazza family during this sad time.
+Our thoughts, prayers, and sincere well wishes are with Maralyn and the entire Mazza family during this sad time.